sjoertvv/HelloLancel/README.md

 To change the settings of the likelihood method, edit the dictionary in `settings.py` (further documentation provided inside this file).

 ### MC-free
-It can be insightful to look at the signififance (3.2 sigma) obtained solely on the low area denisity of ZTF flares with large dust echoes.
-This computed in `simple_significance.py`.
+It can be insightful to look at the signififance (3.2 sigma) obtained solely from the low area denisity of ZTF flares with large dust echoes.
+This is computed in `simple_significance.py`.

 ## Lancel?
 The nicknames of three flares with a potential neutrino counterpart are: